 - HA can either restart a VM that has hung, or migrate a VM to a new ESX host if there is a hardware failure on the host.
 In each of these cases, the VM is not available until a reboot has completed .

 - FT creates a Secondary VM that is identical to the Primary VM, and uses this to make the backup VM available instantly without the need for a reboot that is found with HA clustering.
 The Secondary VM uses vLockstep to synchronize every operation with the Primary VM, and both servers use heartbeats to monitor each other’s status.
 If the Primary VM fails, the Secondary VM transparently takes over, and another VM is spun up and synced to re-establish fault tolerance.
 However – keep in mind that since FT servers are synchronized, if your VM becomes unresponsive due to a software issue, failing over to the Secondary VM won’t fix the problem.

 VMware’s HA and FT clustering provide a very good method of addressing the IT equivalent of putting all your eggs in one basket, but they cost resources, and may provide a false sense of security.
 Yes - your VMs will be much less vulnerable to host server hardware failures - but hardware isn’t the only thing that can go wrong.
 Applications can still fail, operating systems can be misconfigured, and network bandwidth can get swamped.
 Make sure your virtualized environment includes not just VMware monitoring.

-but still tracks application, network, and OS metrics so that you can see problems coming from any direction.
+Make sure to still track application, network, and OS metrics so that you can see problems coming from any direction.